prettier/prettier/README.md

 Unofficial fork, intended to provide some additional options to help improve consistency with [`feross/standard`](https://github.com/standard/standard) and [`Flet/semistandard`](https://github.com/Flet/semistandard).
 This fork is an attempt to pick up where [`arijs/prettier-miscellaneous`](https://github.com/arijs/prettier-miscellaneous) left off.

-Language parsers are supported with old language parsers deprecated as if this were `prettier` version `1.18.0`.

-Minimum Node.js version supported: Node.js 8 - deprecated; Node.js 10 is recommended as described in: [`brodybits/prettierx#6`](https://github.com/brodybits/prettierx/issues/6)

 ## prettierx as a Prettier plugin

 Provides the additional formatting options in a prettier plugin (or two).